betaflight/betaflight.com/blog/HQProp - Development Team Sponsor Review.md

 Some comments from developers:

+SugarK:

+_“Been a fan of HQ and their props for a long time.
+I love the way they are easy to bend back with the simple shapes which is a big plus in racing.
+I race ultralite quads and the Ethix range has the perfect range of sub 4g props with different amounts of pitch to suit all the different tracks i might fly.
+Having been in the hobby a long time the owner of HQ is a real gentleman and very supportive of the hobby, so he was the first person i reached out to when i started looking for sponsors for the Betaflight Dev team”.._

 Vitroid:

 _“I love the J37 and P3.5 for all of my 5” builds, and the 3x2x3 for my 3” practice rig.
 So far a set has outlived an arm or two!
 HQ did an amazing job”_